A Certified 21st Century School District

-BCC is a comprehensive community college supervised by the State University of New York and sponsored by Broome County.
-Founded in 1946, BCC has provided career preparation and transfer education opportunities to a diverse student population.
-As one of the oldest and most respected two-year colleges in the United States, BCC offers comprehensive programs, which lead to transfer to four-year schools or to immediate employment.
-BCC provides full-time, part-time, evenings only or weekend courses of study.
+SUNY Broome is a comprehensive community college supervised by the State University of New York and sponsored by Broome County.
+Founded in 1946, SUNY Broome has provided career preparation and transfer education opportunities to a diverse student population.
+As one of the oldest and most respected two-year colleges in the United States, Broome offers comprehensive programs, which lead to transfer to four-year schools or to immediate employment.
+SUNY Broome provides full-time, part-time, evenings only or weekend courses of study.

 BOCES is an occupational training institution, established to help public schools share services.
 BOCES operates as an extension of local school districts and the State Education Department and serves 15 school districts in Broome and Tioga Counties; these districts comprise 70 schools and nearly 38,000 students.
 BOCES provides services to local schools with educational support and technology, instructional programs and cooperative management support services.

 Ridley-Lowell Business & Technical Institute provides education and training for entry-level positions in business, healthcare and computer sciences